ryan-dutton/image-resize-node/README.md

 2 Routes are created
 - "POST /"
-	- Accepts a JSON-encoded body with 4 properties u,w,h and k
+	- Accepts a JSON-encoded body with 4 properties u,w,h,k and f
 		- u = The URL of the source image
   		- w = The width of the image you want to create
 		- h = The height of the image you want to create